DuncanMoyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd :changes the working directory to the user's home directory

-ls -l : displays current directory on a long format
+ls -l :displays current directory on a long format

+ls -la :displays current directory contents, including hidden files (starting with .).